alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 It preserves non-merge.

-It prevents the project from presenting itself as the source of AI Foundations / Origin | Continuum.

-It prevents the foundation from being absorbed into the project.

-It keeps the relationship clean.
+It keeps the relationship line clean.

 ## What the Source-Line Does Not Do